 For the price the Redmi Note 10 Pro is a fine shooter.
 It doesn’t live up to similarly priced fare from Google but it bests rival phones from Motorola, OnePlus, and Nokia.

 - MIUI 12

 Android 11 is at the heart of the Redmi Note 10 Pro — that’s good news.
-The device does run parent company Xiaomi’s MIUI 12 on top of Android 11.
+The device ran parent company Xiaomi’s MIUI 12 on top of Android 11.
 MIUI 12 is improved when compared to previous versions of MIUI.
+Even better, the phone has been updated to MIUI 12.5, which is supposed to resolve some usability issues.
 I am not a fan of the fonts and icon treatments, but you may not care about those things.